MilekJakub/StudyBuddy/README.md

 The project is not finished, but have implemented core functionalities.

-Authorization is done by using JWT Tokens generation, but there is no authentication.
+Authorization is done by using JWT Tokens generation.

-Since there is no authentication some of core concepts are not implemented yet.

 ## Buzzwords